Milk tea: Other variations

-In Britain, when hot tea and cold milk are drunk together, the drink is simply known as tea due to the vast majority of tea being consumed in such a way.
-The term milk tea is unused, although one may specify tea with milk if context requires it.
-This may cause confusion for people from cultures that traditionally drink tea without milk.
+In Britain, when hot tea and cold milk are drunk together, the drink is simply known as tea due to the vast majority of tea being consumed in such a way; the term milk tea, if used at all, would more likely refer to one of the East or Southeast Asian drinks.
+One may specify tea with milk or milky tea if context requires it, which may cause confusion for people from cultures that traditionally drink tea without milk.